 - Myotis auriculus

 - Larger bat with soft brown fur.
-Ears are brown and large.
+The ears are brown and large.

 - Also known as the Southwestern Bat.

 The Southwestern Myotis in the southwestern United States can be found in desert scrub, ponderosa pine forests, and woodlands.
 However, their habitat can change because these bats migrate.

 The Southwestern Myotis is always found close to water because of their high protein diet and water loss rates.